yetu/youtube-html-app-DEPRECATED/README.md

         * Build-Process: gulp
     * `youtube_viewer_level2_TV`:
         * App, which plays the videos of a youtube playlist
-        * path to app ist /level2TV
+        * path to app is /level2TV
-        * parameters are the following:
+        * parameters, which should be append to the url, are the following:
             * playlistId: id of the youtube playlist
             * playlistItemIndex: number of item which should be shown
         * Technologies: AngularJS, styl